 By August 1916 William had been promoted to Sergeant and he was fighting on the Western Front when he was wounded – the ‘Northampton Mercury‘ on 25 August 1916 confirming “Local Casualties: Oxon and Bucks L.I. ….
 Anstey, 2591, Sergt.
 W.H.
 (Winslow)“.
 As a result of this injury, William was entitled to wear a Wound Stripe (he was also listed as “Wounded” on the Casualty List issued by the War Office on 22 August 1916).

-The next we hear of William is almost exactly a year later on 22 August 1917 when he was “killed in action” near St Julien, Ypres “age 21” whilst still serving as a Sergeant with the 2/1st Bucks Battalion.
+The next we hear of him is almost exactly a year later on 22 August 1917 when he was “killed in action” near St Julien, Ypres “age 21” whilst still serving as a Sergeant with the 2/1st Bucks Battalion.

 The attack on 22 August 1917 in which William was killed is described in detail in ‘The story of the 2/4th Oxfordshire & Buckinghamshire Light Infantry‘ where it states: